fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs sla_link %}
-Link to the Service Level Agreement (SLA) associated with the task.
+Link to the Service Level Agreement (SLA) associated with the record.
 {% enddocs %}

 {% docs sla_value %}
-Value representing the Service Level Agreement (SLA) associated with the task.
+Value representing the Service Level Agreement (SLA) associated with the record.
 {% enddocs %}

 {% docs stage %}
-Current stage or phase of the task's lifecycle.
+Current stage or phase of the record's lifecycle.
 {% enddocs %}

 {% docs start_time %}
-The scheduled or expected start time for the task.
+The scheduled or expected start time for the record.
 {% enddocs %}

 {% docs task_link %}